Netherlands in World War I: Armed forces

 On 31 July 1914, the Dutch government ordered the full mobilization of its conscript armed forces of 200,000 men, including reserves and regional militias.
 The chief of staff, Lieutenant-General Cornelis Snijders, was promoted to full general and commander-in-chief, a position that existed only in wartime.
 Snijders was the first non-aristocratic Dutch general to become commander-in-chief, which until then had been reserved for senior princes of the House of Orange.

 The Dutch military strategy was purely defensive and rested on three pillars.
 First, there was the Dutch Water Line, a defensive ring of rivers and lowland surrounding the core Dutch region of Holland that could be inundated.
 An older version had existed since the 16th century.
 The second line of defence was formed by a circle of 19th-century fortresses and further inundations around the capital of Amsterdam.
 The third pillar was the Veldleger, or mobile field army, which would operate outside the Waterline in the rural eastern and southern provinces.
 In August 1914, the field army had an operational strength of 88,770 soldiers.

 During the war, militarily sensitive border areas and places considered essential to national defense were declared to be in a state of siege, a status immediately below a state of war.
 There, military authorities ruled under martial law, and non-residents could travel there only with a special permit.
 The prohibited border areas were expanded during the war to fight espionage and to restrict the access of suspect individuals.

-The main weapons used by the Dutch army were the Männlicher rifle and the Schwarzlose machine gun, both of which were manufactured in Austria.
-Artillery was German and French but mostly outdated.
+The main weapons used by the Dutch army were the Männlicher rifle and the Schwarzlose machine gun, both of which were manufactured in Austria-Hungary.
+Artillery weaponry was German and French but mostly outdated.
 The fortifications were also outdated.

 At the start of the war, there was no air force, only a small aviation department within the army.
 During the war, foreign planes that crashed in Dutch territory were repaired to serve in the aviation department.

 Volunteers in foreign armies

-Some Dutchmen volunteered for service in the French, British, German or Austro-Hungarian Armies, but exact numbers are unknown.
-The German Army did not accept foreign volunteers unless they had German nationality, and they were often directed to the Austro-Hungarian, Bulgarian or Ottoman Armies.
-Some immigrants from the Netherlands to Canada and a few who lived in the United States served with various Canadian regiments of the British Expeditionary Force.
+Some Dutchmen volunteered for service in the French, British, German or Austro-Hungarian armies, but exact numbers are unknown.
+The Imperial German Army did not accept foreign volunteers unless they had German nationality, and they were often directed to the Austro-Hungarian, Bulgarian or Ottoman armies.
+Some immigrants from the Netherlands to Canada and a few who lived in the United States served with various regiments of the Canadian Expeditionary Force.
 About 80 of those who served have been identified through the personnel records of the First World War that are held at Library and Archives Canada.